HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 Water Use

-You can find the necessary climate forcings data at `ISIMIP <https://data.isimip.org/search/tree/ISIMIP3b/SecondaryInputData/climate/atmosphere/mri-esm2-0/>`__ .
+You can find the necessary climate forcing data at `ISIMIP <https://data.isimip.org/search/tree/ISIMIP3b/SecondaryInputData/climate/atmosphere/mri-esm2-0/>`__ .

 The files need to be saved in their respective folders under input_data (see picture):